AmberELEC/website/docs/Transferring-Files.md

 ### Windows PC

+{:refdef: .clearfix}
+{: .float-end }
+![link](images/transferring-files/1-this-pc.png)

 Once you insert the SD card, you should hear a little jingle and it should appear under My Computer (or "This PC").
 Usually labeled "`AMBRELC`" for your OS files, and "`STORAGE`" for your roms, bioses files, etc.

-![link](images/transferring-files/1-this-pc.png)
+{: refdef }

+{:refdef: .clearfix}
 Move your files around, once you’re done, **make sure you remove your card safely from your computer (should be an icon on your system tray)**, and reinsert it onto your RG device.

+{: .float-end }
 ![link](images/transferring-files/2-safely-remove.png)
+{: refdef }

 ### Mac OS X